-Sequences 1 and 2 would be rejected as random since a dependency pattern is clearly present.
+Sequences 1 and 2 would be rejected as random since a dependency pattern is clearly present1.
 Such sequences raise a reasonable suspicion concerning either the "fairness" of the coin-tossing experiment or the absence of some kind of data manipulation (e.g. sorting) of the experimental results.
 Sequence 3, on the other hand, seems a good candidate of a sequence with a random pattern.

 The runs test analyses the randomness of a sequence of dichotomous trials.
 Note that all the tests described in the previous chapter (and others to be described next as well) are insensitive to data sorting.
-For instance, when testing the mean of the three sequences above, with $H_0$ : $\mu = 6/12 = \frac{1}{2}$ , one obtains the same results.
+For instance, when testing the mean of the three sequences above, with H_0 : $\mu = 6/12 = \frac{1}{2}$, one obtains the same results.

-The test procedure uses the values of the number of occurrences of each category, say $n_1$ and $n_2$ for 1 and 0 respectively, and the number of runs, i.e., the number of occurrences of an equal value subsequence delimited by a different value.
+The test procedure uses the values of the number of occurrences of each category, say n_1 and n_2 for 1 and 0 respectively, and the number of runs, i.e., the number of occurrences of an equal value subsequence delimited by a different value.
 For sequence 3, the number of runs, r, is equal to 7, as seen below:

-Sequence 3: 0 0 1 0 1 1 1 0 1 1 0 0 Runs: 1 2 3 4 5 6 - 7
+Sequence 3: 0 0 1 0 1 1 1 0 1 1 0 0 Runs: 1 2 3 4 5 6 7

 Note that we are assessing the randomness of the sequence, not of the process that generated it.
-The interested reader will find a detailed discussion of this topic in (Beltrami E, 1999).

-The runs test assesses the null hypothesis of randomness, using the sampling distribution of r, given $n_1$ and $n_2$ .
+The runs test assesses the null hypothesis of sequence randomness, using the sampling distribution of r, given n_1 and n_2 .
 Tables of this sampling distribution can be found in the literature.
-For large $n_1$ or $n_2$ (say above 20) the sampling distribution of r is well approximated by the normal distribution with the following parameters:
+For large n_1 or n_2 (say above 20) the sampling distribution of r is well approximated by the normal distribution with the following parameters: